alamine53/myhugowebsite/content/_index.md

 {{< figure class="avatar" src="/avatar.png" alt="avatar">}}

 I am a Machine Learning Engineer at Mark Cuban Companies, developing data-based tools for basketball coaching.
-Previously, I worked at the IMF's Risk Unit in Washington D.C, where I helped build and operate crisis prediction models for risk management and contingency planning.
+Previously, I worked at the IMF's Risk Unit in Washington D.C, where I helped build and operate crisis prediction models for macro risk management and contingency planning.

 I am a graduate of the American University of Beirut and hold a Master's of Arts in Applied Economics from Georgetown University.
 My work focuses on predictive modeling, time series forecasting, and statistics.
 I am interested in topics related to organizational success in the context of macroeconomics and sports.